ebootehsaz/TicTacToe/README.md

 ## Concluding thoughts
 Feature currently in development:
 * Notifications
 When two people play a game and one user enters the background while the other makes a move, the app will still function.
-The user can reopen the app and the will see the other players move.
+The user can reopen the app and they will see the other players move.
 I am in the process of adding a notification so that the players are notified that their opponent made a move while the app wasn't open.

 To do list: